higlass/clodius/README.md

 to the tile number along the third dimension (0, 1, or 2).
 If the input data was 1D, then the directory structure would have one less level.

+#### Compression

+The output tiles can be gzipped by using the `--gzip` option.
+This will compress each tile file and append `.gz` to its filename.
+Using this options is generally recommended whenever tiles contain repetitive data and storage is at a premium.

 #### Matrix data

 Gridded (matrix) data can be output in two forms: **sparse** and **dense**